 They also found that the males had a special type of stromal cell, that is, the type of cells that make up the connective tissue that forms the organs.

 "Not only did we discover dramatic differences in Treg cells, but we also discovered a type of stromal cell that responds directly to testosterone and is specific to males," says the lead author of the study Ajithkumar Vasanthakumar.

 It was surprising because previous research on key organs involved in the immune system (the lymph nodes, spleen, and blood) had found no difference in Treg cells between males and females.

 When they delved further to understand why males had so many other Treg cells in their body fat, they discovered male-specific stromal cells.
 It is these stromal cells that create the environments, or niches, for Treg cells to adapt to specific organs, such as body fat.

 The team also found that male fat contained far more pro-inflammatory cytokines, the immune system's messenger molecules that allow different cells to communicate with each other and are important for triggering an immune response and inflammation.

 The most surprising discovery

-"This is probably the most surprising and clear finding that explains the differences in male and female immune systems", he claims Kallies.
+"This is probably the most surprising and clear finding that explains the differences in the male and female immune systems.", he claims Kallies.